 The central question is simple.
 Will the market assign a premium, par value, or discount to a retail accessible closed end fund that owns high demand private growth companies?

-If RVI trades at a meaningful premium to NAV, it signals strong retail appetite for scarce private assets wrapped in a public structure.
+If RVI trades at a premium to NAV, it signals strong retail appetite for scarce private assets wrapped in a public structure.
 That would materially increase the probability that Fundrise Venture trades at par or better.

 If RVI trades flat or at a discount, then expectations for Fundrise Venture should be recalibrated.

 In terms of market conditions, we are in a difficult one right now with the war, high interest rates, and heightened volatility.
-So the timing for RVI's launch isn't ideal, maybe a 3.5 out of 10, with 1 being the worst and 10 being the best.
+So the timing for RVI's launch isn't ideal, maybe a 3 out of 10, with 1 being the worst and 10 being the best.
 So if RVI can manage to trade up, I think that would be a big win.

 Robinhood priced the IPO at $25 per share and sold 12.6 million shares, raising less than initially targeted of up to 40 million shares.
 So that's a negative sign for initial demand.
+Also, I'm not sure if $25/share was the true NAV of the fund, or whether it was priced at a premium or discount.

 At any rate, RVI becomes a live market test for how retail investors price illiquid private exposure once it trades daily on the NYSE.